adityaaggarwal12/Website_Blocker_Extension/README.md

 # URL Shortner Extension

-A chrome extension to shorten long URLs
+A chrome extension to block Websites

 ## HOW TO USE
  Download the files